SMHS announces world’s first Department of Indigenous Health

 The School of Medicine & Health Sciences (SMHS) at the University of North Dakota is proud to announce the creation of the world’s first Department of Indigenous Health.

-“What’s being built here is unprecedented,” said Don Warne, associate dean and director of the Indians Into Medicine program and director of the public health program.
+“What’s being built here is unprecedented,” said Don Warne, M.D., M.P.H.
 “Nothing like this exists in the world.”

-Fresh off establishing the world’s first doctoral program in Indigenous Health in 2020, Dr. Warne was speaking of a new department that will serve as a hub for each of the Indigenous programs that have come online at the SMHS since 2019.
+Fresh off establishing the world’s first doctoral program in Indigenous Health in 2020, the director of the School’s public health and Indians into Medicine (INMED) programs was speaking of a new department that will serve as a hub for each of the Indigenous programs that have come online at the SMHS since 2019.
 These include not only the Ph.D. in Indigenous Health but the recently announced Indigenous Trauma & Resilience Research Center, the result of a five-year, $10 million award from the National Institutes of Health, and the School’s new Practice-based research network (PBRN) to be known as the American Indian Collaborative Research Network (AICoRN).

 “We have a longstanding history of Indigenous programs at UND, beginning with INMED,” said Warne of a program that has been producing Indigenous health providers since 1973.
 “Adding this full department in a medical school, we now have the opportunity to promote more synergy across our research, education, service, and other training opportunities that focus on Indigenous health and health equity.
 It creates a unique platform to expand the innovative work we’re already doing, and explore more innovative programs.”